akyriako/typesense-operator/README.md

 Typesense is using raft in the background to establish its clusters.
 Raft is a consensus algorithm based on the paper "[Raft: In Search of an Understandable Consensus Algorithm](https://raft.github.io/raft.pdf)".

-Raft nodes operate in one of three possible states: _follower_, _candidate_, or _leader_.
+Raft Nodes operate in one of three possible states: _follower_, _candidate_, or _leader_.
 Every new node always joins the quorum as a follower.
 Followers can receive log entries from the leader and participate in voting for electing a leader.
 If no log entries are received for a specified period of time, a follower transitions to the candidate state.
-As a candidate, the node can accept votes from its peers nodes.
+As a candidate, the node can accept votes from its peers Nodes.
 Upon receiving a majority of votes, the candidate is becoming the leader of the quorum.
-The leader’s responsibilities include handling new log entries and replicating them to other nodes.
+The leader’s responsibilities include handling new log entries and replicating them to other Nodes.

-Another thing to consider is what happens when the node set changes, when nodes join or leave the cluster.
+Another thing to consider is what happens when the node set changes, when Nodes join or leave the cluster.
-If a quorum of nodes is **available**, raft can dynamically modify the node set without any issue (this happens every 30sec).
+If a quorum of Nodes is **available**, raft can dynamically modify the node set without any issue (this happens every 30sec).
 But if the cluster cannot form a quorum, then problems start to appear or better to pile up.
-A cluster with `N` nodes can tolerate a failure of at most `(N-1)/2` nodes without losing its quorum.
-If the available nodes go below this threshold then two events are taking place:
+A cluster with `N` Nodes can tolerate a failure of at most `(N-1)/2` Nodes without losing its quorum.
+If the available Nodes go below this threshold then two events are taking place:

 - raft declares the whole cluster as **unavailable** (no leader can be elected, no more log entries can be processed)
-- the remaining nodes are restarted in bootstrap mode
+- the remaining Nodes are restarted in bootstrap mode

-In a Kubernetes environment, the nodes are actually `Pods` which are rather volatile by nature and their lifetime is quite ephemeral and subjects to potential restarts, and that puts the whole concept of raft protocol consensus under a tough spot.
+In a Kubernetes environment, the Nodes are actually `Pods` which are rather volatile by nature and their lifetime is quite ephemeral and subjects to potential restarts, and that puts the whole concept of raft protocol consensus under a tough spot.
 As we can read in the official documentation of Typesense when it comes to [recovering a cluster that has lost quorum](https://typesense.org/docs/guide/high-availability.html#recovering-a-cluster-that-has-lost-quorum), it is explicitly stated:

-> If a Typesense cluster loses more than `(N-1)/2` nodes at the same time, the cluster becomes unstable because it loses quorum
+> If a Typesense cluster loses more than `(N-1)/2` Nodes at the same time, the cluster becomes unstable because it loses quorum
 > and the remaining node(s) cannot safely build consensus on which node is the leader.
 To avoid a potential split brain issue,
 > Typesense then stops accepting writes and reads **until some manual verification and intervention is done**.